kulikov-dev/DevExpress-WinForms-Extension/README.md

 * BaseEditExtension.
 Contains method 'IsValueEmpty' which allows validating input data of each BaseEdit control for emptiness.
 If necessary, set up the background color of the control to warning color.
 * DateEditExtension.
 Contains method 'UpdateView' for DateEdit and RepositoryItemDateEdit to initialize the view of the control according to the datetime interval type.
 * TreeListNodeExtension.
 Contains methods for correct processing of CheckState and Filtering for situations, when checkstate of the parent node depends on children and vice versa.
+* ChartControlExtension.
+Contains method 'ColorizeSameColoredSeries', allowing to change the hue for series with the same color.

 ### Utils
 * SkinHelper.
 Utils to work with colors considering the App Theme.